qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 to contain only food photos, but some of them are not.
 If you pass them as negative examples, the results will usually contain just the non-food items.
 That’s a simple way to filter out the outliers.

+**The `average_vector` strategy still requires providing at least one positive example!** However, since cosine distance is set up for the collection used in the demo, we could have faked it using [a trick described in the previous article](/articles/food-discovery-demo/#negative-feedback-only).
+In a nutshell, if you only pass negative examples, their vectors will be averaged, and the negated resulting vector will be used as a query to the search endpoint.

 ##### Negatives only

 <video autoplay="true" loop="true" width="100%"><source src="/articles_data/new-recommendation-api/negatives-only.mp4" type="video/mp4"></video>

 Still, both methods return different results, so they each have their place depending on the questions being asked and the datasets being used.

 #### Challenges with multimodality